 Animals – Disqualification from Keeping

-For many people, keeping animals as pets is hugely enjoyable.
-Many people go to great lengths to look after their pets.
+For many people, keeping animals as pets is hugely enjoyable, and most people go to great lengths to look after their pets.
 However, not everybody does, and there are occasions when the courts have to intervene.

 Section 34 of the Animal Welfare Act 2006 states that a court may make an order disqualifying a defendant from keeping animals.